Can Pineapple Really Change the Taste of Semen?

 "If a person has a partner who's game for it, experiment with these dietary hacks," Queen added.
 "Seriously, we should all be drinking more water anyway, you can start with that."

-While there are certainly merits to improving your diet and lifestyle for health reasons, you shouldn't be overly concerned with trying to mask, diminish, alter or enhance the flavor of your sexual fluids.
+While there are certainly merits to eating a healthy diet and living a good lifestyle for health reasons, you shouldn't be overly concerned with trying to mask, diminish, alter or enhance the flavor of your sexual fluids.
+What you have is probably all normal, well and good.

 After all, it's natural for your semen to taste like a bodily fluid and not like a piña colada.